The following is Google Translate's best stab at translating the article from German.

 When I was in the line-up for the first time, Waltze came racing towards me.
 I was

-sure that he will head me straight would leave (take my head off).
-Ironically, it is the picture that was created landed on the cover of my book.
+sure that he behead me (take my head off).
+Ironically, it is the picture that was created landed on the cover of my book, Maui Glory Days.

 What was so about your pictures at that time groundbreaking different?

-I was the first photographer to look with the camera directly in the Impact
+I was the first photographer to swim with the camera directly in the Impact

 We're probably not talking about here GoPro format ?!

 No not true.
-The thing was like that heavy, I can hardly believe that
+The thing was heavy as a bowling ball, I can hardly believe that

-I didn't break my neck have (laughs).
+I didn't break my neck (laughs).
 The first attempts we did in secret back then

 and are for the trial shots to Outer Sprecks (spot, a few kilometers

-southwest of Hookipa, the Red.) drove where there was no one back then (my test talent, Miles Valle, Malte Simmer).
+southwest of Hookipa) drove where there was no one back then (my test talent, Miles Valle, Malte Simmer).
 There were 15 seconds of videotape recorded, but that

 cameras at that time couldn’t handle the shocks of the landings

-and it was just picture noise to see.
-So it was clear that I was going to have to shoot film.
+and it was just picture noise to see after that initial footage that basically changed my world and well, it would have happened without me, the GoPro evolution, but a patent might have been wise!
+All I cared about was sharing the vision.
+But after the shitty video, it was clear that I was going to have to shoot film.
 But film cannisters ran only for 30 to 45 seconds of usable material.
 Most of the time went for swapping cartridges, assemble everything, lick the lenses clean,

 around the annoying drops of water